Using pre-built Docker images with Laravel Vapor to reduce deployment time

 But doing all of this requires building the deployment image from scratch, on every single deployment.
 If you are using tools like GitHub Actions to automate the deployment, increased deployment time will eat up your GitHub Actions minutes quickly.

-A perfect example of this would be using the imagick PHP extension.
-Adding an imagick extension to the Dockerfile requires building it from a source, which can take a lot of time.
+extension to the Dockerfile requires building it from a source, which can take a lot of time.

-Consider the following production.Dockerfile:
+Consider the following production.Dockerfile

 FROM laravelphp/vapor:php82